top of page

 34. Where will there be a big final war after the tribulation?

-It is a battle between good and evil.
+It is a battle between righteousness and evil.

 This battle is Satan's final rebellion against God.